 First, go through my earlier blog to understand the context.

-Here is the exact message which was reported by DBCC SHRINKFILE command
+Here is the exact message which was reported by the DBCC SHRINKFILE command

 Cannot shrink log file 2 (DB_Shrink_Test_log) because total number of logical log files cannot be fewer than 2.